Packing Supplies, Service, and Tips

 Getting Ready For Your Move

 Packing is one of the most essential parts of any move.
 Proper packing ensures that your items won’t be damaged during the move, and that space inside the moving truck is maximized.
 To get started with your packing, you will need boxes and packing materials such as packing tape, a marker, scissors, and also bubble wrap, tissue paper or other soft materials that can be used for padding.
 Newspaper works too, but only use it for outer wrapping and cushioning, and wash your hands frequently as the ink can sometimes rub off.
 Then, consider designating an empty space, with enough room for two tables, specifically for packing all of your items.
 It is a good idea to use a large covered table, and also a second table nearby for soon-to-be-packed items.
 If you need help, we have a useful “How To Pack For Your Move” section at the bottom of the page.
-If you’re looking to purchase packing materials, Stevens Worldwide Van Lines has a great form for buying materials.

 We have a packing price list so you can get an idea of what My Guys Moving charges for packing materials.